Type UB III submarine: Design

 When it became clear that unrestricted submarine warfare would be resumed in 1916, the German Navy sought a way to speed up submarine construction.
-Since large fleet submarines took more than a year to build, and since the actual coastal Type UB II submarine being built at that time was too small, a design was derived from the successful, small minelaying Type UC II submarine for a medium sized U-boat capable of reaching the Mediterranean or operating around the British Isles.
+Since large fleet submarines took more than a year to build, and since the actual coastal Type UB II submarine being built at that time was too small, a design was derived from the successful, small minelaying Type UC II submarine for a medium-sized U-boat capable of reaching the Mediterranean or operating around the British Isles.
 The forward section of the Type UC II with the mine shaft compartment was replaced with a torpedo compartment containing four torpedo tubes and three spare torpedoes whilst the aft compartment with one stern torpedo tube and two reloads was retained.
 More powerful diesel engines were installed to increase the surface speed and the range was increased by enlarging the saddle tanks.
-In order to compensate partially the extra weight of the engines and armament, less battery cells were installed which reduced submerged speed and range.
+In order to compensate partially the extra weight of the engines and armament, fewer battery cells were installed which reduced submerged speed and range.
 The conning tower was enlarged so that a second periscope could be installed.
 The conning tower was now also separated from the control room with a pressure-tight bulkhead.

 UB III boats carried 10 torpedoes and were usually armed with either an 8.8 cm or a 10.5 cm deck gun.
 They carried a crew of 34 and had a cruising range of 7,120–9,090 nmi.
 Between 1916 and 1918, 96 were built.

 On 2 May 1916 a total of twenty-four Type UB III were ordered from four yards: – from Blohm & Voss, – from AG Weser, – from AG Vulcan and – from Germaniawerft.